k-butz/c8y-tedge-setup/02_connect-via-x509-cert.md

 # Can be any value, but must be unique.
 Typically this is the serial number my-of your hardware
 DEVICE_IDENTIFIER=my-dev-kb-0001

-# Can be any password, choose freely - but make sure it adheres with the password policy of Cumulocity
+# Can be any password, choose freely - but make sure it adheres to the password policy of Cumulocity
 ONE_TIME_PASSWORD="one-time-password-here"

 sudo tedge config set c8y.url "${TENANT_URL}"